-Perfectionism may be seen as a positive trait that increases one's chances of success.
-But it can lead to self-defeating thoughts or behaviors that make it harder to achieve one's goals.
-The trait may also cause conditions like stress or anxiety to develop.
-Those who strive for perfection out of feelings of inadequacy or failure may find speaking to a therapist to be helpful.
-This can be one step toward resolving excessive self-criticism.
+Perfectionism is often seen as a positive trait that increases your chances of success, but it can lead to self-defeating thoughts or behaviors that make it harder to achieve goals.
+It may also cause stress, anxiety, depression, and other mental health issues.
+People who strive for perfection out of feelings of inadequacy or failure may find it helpful to speak with a therapist; this can often help people manage excessive self-criticism.

 Perfectionism is not the same thing as striving to be your best.
 Perfection is not about healthy achievement and growth.

-Most people want to achieve success.
-Working hard to achieve one's goals and aiming to excel at pursuits does not always indicate perfectionistic behavior.
-Instead, people who are perfectionists typically believe that nothing they do is worthwhile unless it is perfect.
-Instead of being proud of their progress, learning, or hard work, they might constantly compare their work to the work of others.
-Or they may fixate on achieving flawless output.
-Even when those who are perfectionistic obtain their desired results, they may still not be satisfied.
-They may feel that if they truly were perfect, they would not have had to work so hard to achieve those goals.
+Most people want to achieve success, but working hard to reach your goals does not always indicate perfectionistic behavior.
+People who are perfectionists typically believe that nothing they do is worthwhile unless it is perfect.
+Instead of being proud of their progress, learning, or hard work, they might constantly compare their work to the work of others or fixate on achieving flawless output.

 - Spending 30 minutes writing and rewriting a two-sentence email.